ajxchapman/ReServ/docs/configrugation.md

 ## Variables

-Variables definined in the configuration replace variable placeholders in defined routes.
+Variables defined in the configuration replace variable placeholders in routes.
 Variable place holders can be used in any route string values, and are defined with double handlbars, e.g. `{{variable}}`.

 ## Anthing else